dabaz-official/redesigned-ios-icons/README.md

 You can download and use it for free in your personal project.

 If you can't find some icons that you're looking for, don't worry.
-I will update this repository when I have plenty of time for designing.
+I will update this repository when I have time for designing.

 ## Declaration